 ‘Flugplatz Brand’ has a rich military history.
 It was built in 1938 as ‘Fliegerhorst Briesen‘ a military airport for the Luftwaffe, part of the German Wehrmacht.

 In 1992 the Red Army left Germany, as a result the site was back in German control.
-Eventually in 1996 it was sold to Cargolifter, a German company founded in 1996.
+Eventually, in 1996 it was sold to Cargolifter, a German company founded in 1996.
 Cargolifter offered logistical services through point-to point transport of heavy and outsized loads.
 This service was in general based on the development of a heavy lift airship, the CL160, a vessel designed to carry a 160-tons payload.
 The hangar for production and operation of the CL160 and engineering team facilities was built in 1998.
-The hangar is 360 meter long, 220 meter wide and 106 meter high.
+The hangar is 360 meters long, 220 meters wide and 106 meters high.
 It’s a technological marvel in itself, the freestanding steel-dome “barrel-bowl” construction is large enough to fit the Eiffel Tower on its side.
-However the airship was never built and the company went bankrupt in 2002.
-After the company went bankrupt a tropical theme park was opened in the hangar.
+However, the airship was never built, and the company went bankrupt in 2002.
+After the company went bankrupt, a tropical theme park was opened in the hangar.